ValentinKruegl/owncloud_collabora/README.md

    - a owncloud
    - a collabora server

 If wanted, the traefik dashboard can be disabled by commenting out most of the labels.
-The compose works with a .env file, below is a example version

 To start the server:
 clone this repository locally and cd into the toplevel directory